Solve/Next

 03

-Identify which assumptions, if wrong, change a decision only your CFO can authorise.
+Identify which assumptions, if wrong, change a decision only your CFO can authorize.

 Not all assumptions carry equal capital consequence.
-The Super Vital Assumption discipline identifies which beliefs are Tackle First—the ones that, if false, would change a capital allocation decision that only the CFO or CEO can authorise.
-Participants develop the diagnostic capability to identify SVAs quickly, prioritise them by consequence and testability, and sequence evidence-gathering to resolve the highest-risk unknowns before capital commits at scale.
+The Super Vital Assumption discipline identifies which beliefs are Tackle First—the ones that, if false, would change a capital allocation decision that only the CFO or CEO can authorize.
+Participants develop the diagnostic capability to identify SVAs quickly, prioritize them by consequence and testability, and sequence evidence-gathering to resolve the highest-risk unknowns before capital commits at scale.

 04